Skip to main content

 Client Layout Engine Media Query Support Hybrid Fallback Required

-CI/CD Integration: Use mjml-cli or maizzle in your build pipeline.
+CI/CD Integration: Use mjml or maizzle in your build pipeline.
 Configure npm run build to output inlined HTML via juice or premailer, then run html-validate against email-specific rules before committing.

 Theme Adaptation & Dynamic State Management

 Modern email infrastructure must account for system-level appearance preferences and dynamic content injection.
 Implementing responsive layouts requires proactive handling of color inversion, contrast ratios, and transparent PNG rendering.
 By leveraging prefers-color-scheme media features and semantic HTML structuring, teams can ensure Dark Mode Email CSS integrates cleanly without breaking responsive breakpoints or causing layout shifts.
-Advanced implementations utilize CSS custom properties within supported clients and fallback to hardcoded hex values for legacy parsers, maintaining visual consistency across the entire user journey.
+Advanced implementations use explicit class-based dark mode overrides in a <style> block, with hardcoded hex fallbacks in inline styles for clients that strip styles entirely.

 Implementation Pattern: System Theme Detection & Fallback